tnyeanderson/sendmail-to-matrix/README.md

 ## Caveats

-- HTML tags are removed from the message body if present (and not malformed... looking at you Proxmox). `multipart/alternative` emails will prefer `text/plain`.
+- HTML tags are removed from the parts of type `text/html`
+- Messages with type `multipart/alternative` will prefer `text/plain`.